ConvertKit vs Constant Contact: [Which One Is Best For You?]

 Create powerful opt-in forms

 Beautiful and compelling opt-in forms are necessary if you want to grow your email list.
 However, some forms available on email platforms are lackluster.
-It doesn't give you different ways on how to make the forms appear on your site.
-Because of this, you need a third-party tool that let your create beautiful forms to show on your site and connect them to your chosen email tool.
+It doesn't give you different ways to make the forms appear on your site.
+Because of this, you need a third-party tool to let you create beautiful forms to show on your site and connect them to your chosen email tool.

-With ConvertKit, you don't have to seek for a third-party opt-in form builder.
-When creating a form on the platform, you can choose between an inline form you can embed on the content or any part of your site or a modal form that appear on your screen.
+With ConvertKit, you don't have to seek a third-party opt-in form builder (although you may be interested in our Paperform review for a good option).
+When creating sign-up forms on the platform, you can choose between an inline form you can embed on the content or any part of your site or a modal form that appear on your screen.
 Regarding the latter, you can choose how to show the form (exit intent, scroll percentage, or timing).

 The best feature of ConvertKit's email opt-in forms is the incentive email or content upgrade.
-Its purpose its to increase the conversion rate of your form by giving away something for free in exchange to their email.
-When creating the form, upload a file that people will receive in their email after signing up to your form.
+Its purpose is to increase the conversion rate of your form by giving away something for free in exchange for their email.
+When creating the form, upload a file that people will receive in their email after signing up for your form.
 Make sure that the incentive email applies to the content where you plan on featuring the form so you can generate more subscribers from your sign-up form.
 Also, the copy should compel visitors and encourage them to subscribe.

-Finally, ConvertKit has a WordPress plugin so you use the shortcuts of the forms and place them anywhere on your site.
+Finally, ConvertKit has a WordPress plugin, so you can use the shortcuts of the forms and place them anywhere on your site.

 Better tagging and segmentation for more personal emails

-With list-based email platforms, it is difficult to organize the people in the list.
+With list-based email automation platforms, it is difficult to organize the people on the list.
 For example, if you're an Amazon affiliate expert and a business coach, you can't send both messages to the same list.
-Both topics have little to do with each other and sending emails about both may confuse people in your list.
+Both topics have little to do with each other, and sending emails about both may confuse people on your list.
 Therefore, they may remove themselves from your list because they are literally receiving mixed messages from you.

 You can prevent this issue with ConvertKit by tagging your subscribers.
-On your email, you can ask them which topics they want to receive from you via email.
-To confirm their choice, they must click on a link on the email.
+In your email, you can ask them which topics they want to receive from you via email.
+To confirm their choice, when a contact joins, they must click on a link in the email.
 You can then set a corresponding tag for each link they click on the email.
 For instance, you can ask people who joined your list via a sign-up form to click on a link if they want to receive Amazon-related emails from you or click another to receive business coaching emails.

 Once the tool tags them after clicking, you can then send out emails that appeal to their interests.
-Doing so lets you increase conversion rate and build better relations with your subscribers.
+Doing so lets you increase conversion rates and build better relations with your subscribers.